by Frank Robinson, Executive Director, Lewis Ginter Botanical Garden

 With the threat of melting polar ice caps and the rise of sea levels, Vetiver might well be a first-line defense for the globe’s barrier islands and coastal cities – green, clean, carbon neutral, and readily propagated.

-- Self-healing Concrete: Now if that doesn’t draw your attention!
+- Now if that doesn’t draw your attention!
 Deteriorating forces on concrete present some of the greatest challenges for our global “infrastructure” — roads, bridges and buildings.
 It is one of our fundamental building products –- used by the ancient Egyptians, and after the great fire of Rome in 64 A.D., required by Emperor Nero for the rebuilding of the city.
 Time, chemicals, freeze-thaw action, shrinkage, vibration, mechanical stressors, earth movement, etc., all take their toll, and concrete ultimately begins to fall apart.

 TU structural engineers are studying the opportunity to embed living bacteria in concrete, which have the unique ability to constantly precipitate calcite, which would give concrete the ability to “repair itself”.
 There is a common soil bacterium, Bacillus pasteurii, which continuously exudes calcite.
 If scientists could induce proliferation of this bacterium within concrete, cracks and pores would self-repair, vastly increasing concrete’s longevity and usefulness.